 Pulling is best when you are in an area with high contrast, and you need to decrease them.
 This method will result in the somewhat muddy coloring but will bring out details in the darker areas of the photo that pushing would most likely lose.

-The biggest issue when shooting with expired films is it always risky as you never know how it may have degraded.
+The biggest issue when shooting expired films is it always risky as you never know how it may have degraded.
 This also affects how sensitive it may be to light, or affect the silver halides.
 This is most important in color film since dyes break down quicker than the silver halides.

 You will often find that expired film is less sensitive to light and have a lower contrast.
 They also come with increased grain and color shifts, which may be subtle or extreme.